-In 2011, after a long campaign from Humanists UK, the Charity Commission for the first time agreed to recognise the advancement of non-religious beliefs for the public benefit as being charitable, analogously to how it does so for religious beliefs.
-As a consequence Humanists UK was able to amend its charitable objects (which previously had only relied upon advancement of education).
+In 2011, after a long campaign by us, the Charity Commission for the first time agreed to recognise the advancement of non-religious beliefs for the public benefit as being charitable, analogously to how it does so for religious beliefs.
+As a consequence we were able to amend our charitable objects (which previously had only relied upon advancement of education).

 The law on charity dates back to 1601, with court decisions on whether an organisation is eligible for the legal and tax privileges of charity status resting on analogies with the types of activity listed in the preamble to the Statute of Charitable Uses of that year.
 In the 19th century a judge categorised charities into four categories (relief of poverty, advancement of education, advancement of religion – and the rest!).